How to troubleshoot two-step verification issues

-I lost my phone or changed my phone number
+Lost phone or changed phone number

 Use your Dropbox emergency backup code